rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 ### Destination components

 Destination components will have normally only one input.
 They define a target for your data, e.g. a database table or CSV file.
-Currently, there is `DBDestination` and `CSVDestination` implemented.
+Currently, there is `DbDestination` and `CsvDestination` implemented.
 If you are in need of another destination component, you can either extend the `CustomDestination` or you [open an issue in github](https://github.com/roadrunnerlenny/etlbox/issues).

 Every Destination comes with an input buffer.